My never ending, lifelong quest to conquer modern day nutrition continues as I address the misunderstanding of key principles.

 It seems that almost everyone has a problem with this or that, some kind of thyroid problem, some kind of metabolism problem, or more recently, some kind of problem due to a lack of eating MORE calories.
 I keep hearing, “I can never eat enough calories to lose weight.”

-It may sound crazy, but more and more people keep tell me they don’t eat enough calories to lose weight.
+It may sound crazy, but more and more people keep telling me they don’t eat enough calories to lose weight.

 I’m usually baffled, but again, it comes back to a lack of understanding of the key nutritional principles.